-- The full name of the parent with whom the student will live - The new address - The date from when the student will live at that address
+- The full name of the parent with whom the pupil will live. - The new address - The date from when the pupil will live at that address.

 If a parent notifies the school that their child will be attending a different school, or is already registered at a different school, the following information will be recorded on the admissions register: